One thing that drives Alzheimer's caregivers crazy is repetitive questions and repetitive behavior.

 So I found myself thinking -- this must be really disconcerting to my mother.

 I continued to think about it more and more.
-I started thinking maybe this is one of the reasons my mother gets mean or starts acting crazy.
+I started thinking maybe this is one of the reasons my mother became mean or starts acting crazy.
+How do you act when you become confused?

-If she doesn't know what day it is that must really be disconcerting and then think about all the other things she no longer knows or remembers -- it has to be unsettling to her.
+If your loved one doesn't know what day it is that must really be disconcerting; and then, think about all the other things they no longer know or remember -- it has to be unsettling and confusing.
 I decided this was a big part of the problem.
 File this under - understanding Alzheimer's.

 Obviously over time, I started doing this more often and in different situations.